-Standard feature Description Display Presents the traditional VT display terminals in a Microsoft Windows application supporting the whole range of VT terminals from VT 52 to VT 420 as well as VT340 ReGIS, Sixel, SCO ANSI, BBS ANSI and Tektronix 4010/4014 graphics support.
+Standard feature Description Display Presents the traditional VT display terminals in a Microsoft Windows application supporting the whole range of VT terminals from VT 52 to VT 420, as well as VT340 ReGIS, Sixel, SCO ANSI, BBS ANSI and Tektronix 4010/4014 graphics support.
 Users can run multiple host sessions, displaying and working with host applications simultaneously.
 File transfer Supports Kermit, Text, and X-, Y-, Z-Modem file transfer protocols over all the supported interfaces.
-It supports a Rumba software initiated mode where the user need only select the protocol and file to be transferred, and Rumba software provides the underlying commands to successfully transfer the file.
-Enhanced security Supports SSL 3.0 (Secure Sockets Layer), TLS 1.0 (Transport Security Layer), and SSH (Secure Shell) to allow users to securely access applications and transfer data between their desktops and Mainframe, AS/400 and UNIX systems, encrypting the session data stream to a host capable of supporting these protocols.
+It supports a Rumba initiated mode where the user simply selects the protocol and file to be transferred, and Rumba provides the underlying commands to successfully transfer the file.
+Enhanced security Supports SSL 3.0 (Secure Sockets Layer), TLS 1.0 (Transport Security Layer), and SSH (Secure Shell) to allow users to securely access applications and transfer data between their desktops and mainframe, AS/400 and UNIX systems, encrypting the session data stream to a host capable of supporting these protocols.
 Switching system keyboards Allows switching keyboard displays as in Windows (ALT +SHIFT).
 Keyboard shortcut to open Split Display or History window.
 Provides a keyboard shortcut (CTRL+SHIFT+Z) to open the Split display and History window on a UNIX Display.

-Standard feature Description Double-click auto select When connecting to UNIX and double-clicking data, the data is automatically selected and copied to the clipboard.
-Then when you right-click at the new location the data is pasted without displaying the right-click, popup menu.
+Double-click auto select When connecting to UNIX and double-clicking data, the data is automatically selected and copied to the clipboard.
+When you right-click at the new location, the data is pasted without displaying the pop-up menu.